Nobody1902/clmc/README.md

 # CLMC

+> [!WARNING]
+> Forge is broken, after installation it doesn't launch!
+> This is probably caused by improper patching.

 - A custom minecraft launcher written in python.
 - All fabric versions are supported.
-- Forge support is planned.
 - Authentication isn't supported.

 ## Installation